-Sermon by The Rev. Jodi L. Baron -September 6, 2015 -Pentecost 15, Year B: Mark 7:24-37
+Sermon by The Rev. Jodiย L. Baron -Septemberย 6, 2015 -Pentecost 15, Year B: Markย 7:24-37

 When I was in high school (or maybe even middle school), we were required to take some sort of public speaking course; either debate or maybe shakespeare?